Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2020-04-01-blurred-rounded-rects.md

 Good approximations to many other blurred shapes are possible, as a rich set of [2D distance functions] are known and in widespread use in shader circles.

-Also, perhaps your designer prefers [bokehlicious][Bokeh] discs to Gaussian shadows.
+Also, perhaps your designer prefers [bokehlicious][bokeh] discs to Gaussian shadows.
 Doable.
 Just use a different [cross-section function][bokeh cross-section] and tweak the parameters.

 Some fine-tuning on the code can still be done.
 For example, the "magic constants" were mostly determined through experimentation.
 A more systematic approach would be to do a global optimization, minimizing the value of some error norm over a range of parameters.
 Maybe an enterprising reader will take this on!